Questions For The Game Of Things That Will Have Your Friends Begging To Play Again

 Staring at a room full of strangers at a party?
-In practice, the Game of Things doesn’t need complex rules or expensive props—just a list of clever questions and a group ready to share.
 There's a simple game that can turn awkward silences into laughter.
+The Game of Things doesn’t need complex rules or expensive props—just a list of clever questions and a group ready to share.
 But what makes it work isn’t just the questions themselves.
 It’s knowing which ones spark stories, which ones make people lean in, and which ones you should skip entirely.

 What Is the Game of Things?